 - Last Updated – a timestamp for when the record or any of its descendants was last updated

 The General Data Protection Regulation (GDPR) came into effect in May 2018 and applies to ANY EU Citizen whose data is being collected or processed in ANY part of the world.
 GDPR is seen as a gold standard for privacy and is being adopted to some degree in many countries that wish to do business with the EU.

-A key feature of the GDPR is that it imposes new constraints on the implementation of applications and technology to ensure the privacy of personal data.
-Going forward, our business solutions need to be able to restrict who has access to personal data by design and be able to audit access to that data.
+A key feature of the GDPR is that it imposes new constraints on applications and technology to ensure the privacy of personal data.
+Going forward, our business solutions need to be designed to restrict who has access to personal data, and audit access to that data.

-This requires that new business solutions should have the ability to enforce our corporate privacy policies and audit the fact that they have done so.
-An essential first step in doing this is to have row level security built in so that visibility of records can be limited to specific users or groups of users.
+This requires new business solutions to enforce our corporate privacy policies and audit the fact that they have.
+An essential first step in doing this is to have row level security built in, so that visibility of records can be limited to specific users or groups of users.